College Avenue Protected Cycling

 This is a step forward for cycling infrastructure.
 However getting to College along Edinburgh Road is not a comfortable ride.
 Is there any plan for infrastructure similar to this along this road?

-Mike S asked 6 months ago
+Mike S asked about 1 year ago

 Hi, thanks for your question!
 When implementing new infrastructure, staff take direction from the 2013 Cycling Master Plan and 2022 Transportation Master Plan.
 Neither of these council-approved documents direct staff to pursue cycling infrastructure on Edinburgh Road, north of Kortright.
 However, we are working on developing parallel routes.
 To the east there is a signed route that helps cyclists travel through Old University parallel to Edinburgh using quiet side streets, and to the west the Active Transportation Network uses off-road trails and multi-use paths as an alternative to Edinburgh.
 South of College we are working on adding cycling lanes to Scottsdale Avenue and eventually will be upgrading Gordon Street's on-road bike lanes to protected cycling paths, as directed by the Guelph Protected Cycling Network Study.